these hills need none of what you've got

 Alan Watts is someone I go back to all the time.
 House of Leaves is by far the strangest — in an absolutely wonderful way — book I've read this year, and I think Steinbeck was a genius.
 I don't understand how I hadn't read Borges until about two months back.
 There are very few things by Gaiman and Pratchett I wouldn't recommend to you with zero doubts.
-I really like what Harari has to say, but, then again, who doesn't?
+I really like what Harari has to say.
+Then again, who doesn't?